Californians facing eviction as soon as next week would get a temporary reprieve under a bill endorsed by the state’s Democratic leaders.

 - Democratic Assembly Majority Leader Eloise Gómez Reyes of San Bernardino: “Democrats are for providing relief to the people of California.
 The Republican plan will only bolster oil company profits.
 Can they really be trusted to lower gas prices?”

 - Republican Assemblymember Kevin Kiley of Rocklin and Anthony York, Newsom’s senior communications adviser, also duked it out on Twitter: Kiley accused York of making “false claims about oil companies,” while York said Kiley’s proposal to suspend the gas excise tax for six months would result in a “$1 billion reduction for road repair.”

 Learn more about legislators mentioned in this story

 Asm.
 Vince Fong has taken at least $608,000 from the Finance, Insurance & Real Estate sector since he was elected to the legislature.
 That represents 13% of his total campaign contributions.

 Educator / Businesswoman/Attorney

 Asm.
-Eloise Gómez Reyes has taken at least $136,000 from the Unitemized Contributions sector since she was elected to the legislature.
-That represents 18% of her total campaign contributions.
+Eloise Gómez Reyes has taken at least $1.2 million from the Labor sector since she was elected to the legislature.
+That represents 27% of her total campaign contributions.